Position

 Average Salary: $37,882

-Engineered Floors offers Distribution Operator jobs focused on flooring products.
-They operate in several states, including Georgia and North Carolina.
-This role involves overseeing the distribution of flooring materials to meet customer demands efficiently.
+Engineered Floors offers Distribution Operator jobs with a focus on flooring products.
+They operate in multiple states, including Texas and Florida.
+Employees manage the distribution of flooring materials.
+This role requires attention to detail and customer service skills.

 How to earn more as a Distribution Operator?